Paris When It Sizzles: Reception

 Variety called Paris When It Sizzles "marshmallow-weight hokum", and quoted a line from the film as an apt description of the film itself: "contrived, utterly preposterous, and totally unmotivated"; it complimented the two leads, saying Hepburn is a "refreshingly individual creature in an era of the exaggerated curve", and Holden "handles his assignment commendably".

-Time magazine said the film was "a multimillion dollar improvisation that does everything but what the title promises" and suggested that "writer George Axelrod (The Seven Year Itch) and director Richard Quine should have taken a hint from Holden's character Richard Benson], who writes his movie, takes a long sober look at what he has wrought, and burns it."
+Time magazine said the film was "a multimillion dollar improvisation that does everything but what the title promises" and suggested that "writer George Axelrod (The Seven Year Itch) and director Richard Quine should have taken a hint from Holden's character Richard Benson, who writes his movie, takes a long sober look at what he has wrought, and burns it."

 Turner Classic Movies notes that "critics uniformly panned" the film, but said it "has earned a reputation as a guilty pleasure for those who enjoy in-joke movie spoofs and an absurdist storyline played out against the glorious backdrop of the City of Light".

-Film-within-the-film

-In one scene, Holden's character remarks that the film-in-the-film could have a theme song by Frank Sinatra.
-Sinatra's voice is heard singing the laughable lyric, "The girl who stole the Eiffel Tower also stole my heart" over the fictional credit sequence.

-My Fair Lady is mentioned as being the same story as Frankenstein.
-Hepburn would film the movie adaptation of that musical a year after shooting this film.
-This line comes moments after a reference to a prostitute with "a heart of gold", which can be seen as an allusion to Hepburn's character, Holly Golightly, in Breakfast at Tiffany's.